WordlessMeteor/LoL-DIY-Programs/README.md

 		- For users not in North America (in terms of location), despite any accerelator used, please don't double-click this program until several seconds after the PLAY button highlights.
 Otherwise, the summoner status will come into an unexpected state (the client will show that the summoner is in queue and display the "Finding Match" timer, but actually it's online).
 A **restart** for client is the only way to solve this problem.
 		- Since Aug.
 27th, 2023, TFT 1V0 mode has been unavailable. <u>Please start a TFT normal game and quit the game as soon as you enter the game to acquite 3000 RP.</u>
 		- Currently, the Riot 3000 RP Bonus mission doesn't support TFT games.
 Please complete this mission by other game modes.
-	- Customized Program 07 is designed to **get information of items on sale in the store**.
+	- Customized Program 07 is designed to **get information of items on sale in the store and collections of the main summoner**.
-		- This program exports information to `Store items.txt`.
+		- This program exports the information of store items and collections to `Store and Collections - {召唤师名称}.xlsx` in the directory of the main summoner.
+		- The imagePath field of the store table refers to URLs related to **LCU API**, which can be accessed **only during when the League Client is running**.
+The first visit of these URLs requires a username and a password.
+Please look for <u>a line that starts with "riot"</u> at the beginning of this program's output.
+The username is <u>"riot"</u>, and the password is <u>a string that follows "riot"</u>.
+			- The imagePath temporarily marked as <u>default.png</u> is actually inaccessible.
 	- Customized Program 08 is never expected to count the number of summoners on a server. (since the number is too large, let alone the brute-force traversal of summonerId)!
 	- Customized Program 09 is designed to **search and export the existing game modes on the current server**.
 		- Try running this program on multiple servers, and compare the available game modes on different servers.
 If lucky, you may find that on Chinese PBE server, you'll use Kai'Sa to solo with a bot player of intermediate difficulty in TFT Turbo 1v0.
 	- Customized Program 10 is designed to **search for matches a specified summoner has played**.
-The user may combine its use with Customized Program 5.
+The user may combine its use with Customized Program 05.
 	- Customized Program 11 is designed to **search summoners that have recently played with the specific summoner**.
-		- A large part of code in this program is inherited from Customized Program 5, including the scan mode.
-Nevertheless, this program only outputs the result and doesn't change any intermediate files (txt files) generated by Customized Program 5.
+		- A large part of code in this program is inherited from Customized Program 05, including the scan mode.
+Nevertheless, this program only outputs the result and doesn't change any intermediate files (txt files) generated by Customized Program 05.
 		- This program allows [Generate Mode] and [Detect Mode].
 			- Mode switch isn't supported during a life cycle of this program.
 			- [Generate Mode] **saves information** of players that a specific player have played with in recent matches into the Sheet "Recently Played Summoners" **in the workbook** whose name is prefixxed with "Summoner Profile" and save 9 **bar charts** with regard to players' <u>game time</u> and <u>match counts</u>.
 			- [Detect Mode] checks whether some players have been encountered before.
 Four situations are considered in this program.
 The core code **resemble** among different situations.
 				1. During champ select / In-game
 					- Information of <u>summoners that the user encounters during champ select or in-game</u> in past matches will be returned in this situation.
-The format of output refers to that of each record in the match infrrmation table generated by Customized Program 5.
+The format of output refers to that of each record in the match infrrmation table generated by Customized Program 05.
 					- This mode **only** supports checking allies of the **user** (current summoner) during champ select.
 The user may not use it to check allies of other summoners during champ select.
 						**Note:** TFT matches do have champ select stage.
 Unfortunately, this stage lasts too shortly.
 					- Considering temporariness of champ select, this mode will only generate a temporary file in the home directory.